liamseanbrady/mcreadme/README.md

   mcreadme
   ```

-  - For a tasty README in your current working directory
+  - Adding a tasty README in your current working directory

   ```
   mcreadme tasty
   ```

-  - How to get a custom order (all READMEs have a title and introduction as standard)
+  - Finding all of the options for a customized README (all READMEs have a title and introduction as standard)

   ```
   mcreadme options